 Migration steps

-Migrate catalog, customers, orders from Saleor.
+Migrate catalog, customers, and orders from Saleor using the Medusa import tooling.

-Rebuild storefront on Medusa SDK (Next.js typical).
+Rebuild the storefront against the Medusa SDK (Next.js is the typical pairing).

 Strengths